 - If participants have already taken Workplace and you’re administering the profiles through EPIC, consider using existing profile data so participants don’t have to answer questions they’ve already answered.
 (EPIC will still charge the full number of credits for the new profile)

-We offer several activities on this blog or visit Tips & Activities at DiSCProfile.com for more ideas.
-We also suggest asking other trainers for help through the Everything DiSC User Group on LinkedIn or the DiSC Practitioners and Fans group on Facebook.
+We offer several activities on this blog or visit Facilitation support at DiSCProfile.com for more ideas.
+We also suggest asking other trainers for help through the DiSC Practitioners and Fans group on Facebook.